In this guide, we will look at the best Buddhist mudras, including:

-In my ultimate guide to mudras I revealed everything Buddhists need to know about the history, science, and background of mudras.
+In my ultimate list of mudras, I revealed everything Buddhists need to know about the history, science, and background of these hand gestures.

-Mudras are a way of training the mind and of healing the body.
-Buddhist mudras, however, are usually about training the mind in the ways of the Dharma.
+Buddhist mudras are a way of training the mind and healing the body.
+In particular, they train the mind to follow the ways of Dharma, the “path”.
+You might like to combine these with these mudras for the mind.

 Buddhist Mudras That All Buddhists Should know

-- Also read my guide to the best hand positions to boost health.
+- Also, read my guide to the best mudras for health and fitness.

 1. Abhaya Mudrā

-The Abhaya mudra (Fearless mudra) is a Buddhist way of removing fear from your mind.
+According to Robert Jr. Buswell, author of the Princeton Dictionary of Buddhism, the Abhaya mudra (Fearless gesture) is a way of removing fear from your mind.

-In Buddhism the Abhaya mudra shows the power of the Buddha or Bodhisattva and their fearlessness.
-It is said that this is the gesture made by the Buddha after finding enlightenment.
-The Buddha used the gesture again when close to being attacked by an elephant.
-It is said that on seeing the gesture the animal calmed and ceased its attack.
+It is said that this is the gesture made by Buddha after finding enlightenment.
+The Buddha used the gesture again when he was about to be attacked by an elephant.
+When Buddha saw the animal attacking, he held his hands in this gesture and the animal stopped.

 - To make the gesture, hold your hand at shoulder height with the palm facing outwards.

-- It is usual for the opposite hand to be positioned in the gift-giving mudra (varada).
+- It is usual for the opposite hand to be positioned in the gift-giving position Varada (see below).

-The Abhaya mudra creates feeling of fearlessness and protection.
+The Abhaya mudra creates a feeling of fearlessness and protection.
+It is very empowering.
+You can use it for mental stability, calmness, and security.

-Buddha found enlightenment while he was using Budhimsparsha mudra (Earth-Touching mudra).
+Buddha found enlightenment while he was using Budhimsparsha mudra (Earth-Touching gesture).

 “I am his witness” cried Mara’s monsters.